EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ![Jupyter Notebook with a sine wave](../../images/open-ondemand/getting-started-15-jupyter-app-notebook.png){: class="border-img center"}
 *Jupyter Notebook with Python code and a sine wave*

-In the field under the plot, enter:
+In the field under the plot, add the following code to save the sine wave data and the plot:

 ```python
 user = pwd.getpwuid(os.getuid()).pw_name